hmandela/WASS2S/README.md

 - ... and many more!

 ## 🙌 Acknowledgments
-I would like to express my sincere gratitude to all the participants of the **action-training on the new generation of seasonal forecasts in West Africa and the Sahel**.
+I would like to express my sincere gratitude to all the participants of the **job-training on the new generation of seasonal forecasts in West Africa and the Sahel**.
 Your valuable feedback has significantly contributed to the improvement of this tool.
 I look forward to continuing to receive your insights and, where possible, your contributions.
 **A seed has been planted within you—now, let’s grow it together.**